 Section 3.
-The revenue base of the national government includes, but is not limited to duties, fees, imposts, excises and taxes, including, but not limited to a value added tax, an extraction tax, and a finanacial transaction tax.
-The only tax that may be levied on personal income is a flat tax, not exceeding ten percent on those receiving income at or above the national median.
+The revenue base of the national government includes, but is not limited to duties, fees, imposts, excises and taxes, including, but not limited to a value added tax, an extraction tax, and a financial transaction tax.
+No tax may be levied on earned personal income.

 Section 5.
 The debt of the Nation shall not exceed twice the annual budget and shall not be incurred for more then fifteen years, except in times of declared emergency.

 Section 6.
 The General Accounting Office shall review independently the receipts and expenditures of public monies and publish reports from time to time.

 Section 7.
 The Inspector General's Office shall review the efficiency of operation of all government ministries, departments, agencies, and offices and publish reports from time to time.

 Section 8.
 The Ombudsman's Office, an important institutional link between the people and their government, shall ensure speedy, timely and fair treatment in government matters for all persons through its power to impound up to one-tenth of the annual budget of any sub-Cabinet government unit.

 Section 9.
 Public Adjunct Boards, providing direct citizen access to government and helping to assure transparency, may be attached, as prescribed by law, to sub-Cabinet level departments, offices, agencies, bureaus, commissions, etc. A Board's membership may vary from three to nine and its term is limited to four years.
 A government organization has sixty days to respond to the concerns and/or recommendations of its Board.

 Section 1.
 The people of North America shall have direct representation in a House of Representatives and Regional Assemblies.